ameena02/alx-low_level_programming/0x00-hello_world/README.md

 compiles a c file and creates an executable named cisfun a program that prints a sentence a C program that prints sentence using printf
+C program that prints the size of various types on the computer it is compiled and run on